What Is a Network Administrator? A Career Guide

 Cisco Certified Network Associate (CCNA): The CCNA validates your skills in Cisco network solutions, basic IP addressing, and other network fundamentals.
 Though exam takers usually have some experience working with Cisco networking products, a training programme can prepare you for the exam if you're starting from scratch.

 CompTIA Network+: The CompTIA Network+ certification covers a wide range of networking basics, such as security, troubleshooting, and infrastructure.
-It is a solid option for those looking for entry-level networking positions, and is generally considered more fundamental than the CCNA.
-The Network+ can be a good option if you're completely new to networking concepts.
+It is a solid option for entry-level networking positions and is considered more fundamental than the CCNA.
+This certification can be a good option if you're completely new to networking concepts.

-In general, university degrees are a way to build a relevant background in network engineering skills.
-Entering into a degree programme in an engineering or computer science discipline can help develop a deep understanding of computers and networks that can be applied in many areas of your role.
-University degree programmes typically require 2 to 3 A-levels, often in subjects such as maths or physics.

-If you are not interested in gaining a university degree, a foundation degree or higher national diploma is also a valuable way to get subject expertise and set yourself apart from other candidates.
-Taking courses in network engineering or network security will help you build relevant knowledge, and these programmes usually require fewer A levels than university degrees.

-Another option is to complete college courses, such as a Level 4 Certificate in Networking and Architecture, a Level 4 Certificate in Network Services, or a Level 4 Diploma in Network Security.
-These courses typically require 1 or 2 A levels for eligibility, and you may need to gain a level 2 diploma first.
+If you’re looking to invest in your future, a degree may boost your earning potential and enhance your professional growth.
+An associate or bachelor’s degree in computer science can be a great way to get on track to becoming a network administrator or other IT professional.

+The Google IT Support Professional Certificate introduces learners to the basics of information technology (IT) work, including several concepts key to networking administration like troubleshooting and TCP/IP communications.
+Learners who complete the programme receive an industry-recognised professional certificate and can go on to take the CompTIA A+ exam.

-Many IT professionals get their start in help desk positions—entry-level IT jobs in which you'll resolve computer issues that arise for companies and their employees, such as IT specialist, help desk technician, or network cable installer.
-Many of these positions are available as apprenticeships, which typically require 4 to 5 GCSEs to enter.
+Many IT professionals get their start in help desk positions—entry-level IT jobs in which you'll resolve computer issues that arise for companies and their employees, such as IT specialist, help desk technician, or IT technician.
 These positions can give you a broad introduction to the world of IT, and give you some hands-on experience dealing with network issues.
 Once you have some experience, you can look to transition to a networking position.

 Get ready for an interview by reviewing potential questions.
 Here are a few basic ones you might run into: